My Father's Dragon (2022 film): Plot

 An unseen older woman tells the story of her father, Elmer Elevator, when he was a kid.
 He and his mother, Dela, owned a candy shop in a small town, but were forced to close down and move away after the people of the town moved away.
-They move to faraway Nevergreen City to rent a apartment from a grumpy landlady named Mrs. McClaren.
+They move to faraway Nevergreen City to rent an apartment from a grumpy landlady named Mrs. McClaren.
 Intended to open a new shop, they eventually lose all the money they saved up while getting by, presumably by three naughty street kids named Callie, Gertie, and Eugene.

 Elmer soon befriends a cat and eventually gets the idea to panhandle the money needed for the store, only for his mother to tell him it is now a lost cause.
 Angered, Elmer runs to the docks to be alone.
 The Cat comes to him and speaks to him, much to his shock.
 She tells him that on an island, Wild Island, beyond the city lies a dragon that can probably help him.
 Elmer takes the task and is transported to the island on a bubbly whale named Soda.
 Once they make it to Wild Island, Soda explains that a gorilla named Saiwa is using the dragon to keep the island from sinking, but it remains ineffective.

 Elmer frees the dragon, a goofball named Boris, who explains that his kind has been saving the island as long as anyone can remember, and after he succeeds, he will be an "After Dragon".
 However, they discover that Boris cannot fly due to breaking his wing when Elmer saved him, and he reveals that he is afraid of both water and fire.
 The two make an agreement that Boris will help Elmer raise enough cash to buy a new store and will let the dragon go free once finished, and they go on an adventure in search of a tortoise named Aratuah to find out how Boris can keep the island from sinking for the next century.
-Along the way, they encounter some of the island's inhabitants, like Cornelius the crocodile, the tiger siblings Sasha and George, and a mother rhino named Iris all while trying to evade Saiwa and his monkey army.
+Along the way, they encounter some of the island's inhabitants, like Cornelius the crocodile, the tiger siblings Sasha and George, and a mother rhinoceros named Iris all while trying to evade Saiwa and his monkey army.